Member of the WIDA Consortium since 2004.

 Starting Sept.
 1, 2019, educators in New Hampshire have access to WIDA’s self-paced eWorkshops.
 View the eWorkshops flyer for full descriptions and intended audiences.

-All eWorkshops are free and available in the eLearning Center in the WIDA Secure Portal.
+All eWorkshops are free and available in the WIDA Secure Portal.
 Don’t have a WIDA Secure Portal account?
 Contact your district test coordinator or the WIDA Client Services Center at firstname.lastname@example.org or (866) 276-7735.

 More Professional Learning opportunities will become available throughout the school year, so please check out the NH ESOL Listserv periodically for updates and new offerings.